OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 vector embeddings before calling the workspace ready.
 You will not even have to upload and embed the finished PDF file, it is automatically done for you.
 (Changeable in the settings).

+AnythingLLM Desktop for Windows is open-source software that allows you to chat with paid, free, and local LLM models and attach text files.
+PDF files are not directly supported and need to be converted to TXT first, uploaded and embedded to your workspace.
+That is where this assistant steps in and fully automizes the process.

 > **Beta software, built with generative AI.**
-> Although it should work, test the results in your own AnythingLLM setup before relying
+> Although this software has been debugged and tested over months and should work as expected, test the results in your own AnythingLLM setup before relying
 > on it for business critical work.
 This project is independent of Mintplex Labs and AnythingLLM, and is
 > provided under the MIT License without warranty.